Chicken and Smoked Sausage Gumbo

 • Cook, uncovered, stirring occasionally, for 1 hour.

-• Stir in the parsley and green onions.
+• Garnish with parsley and green onions.